Search syntax

 Tips

-Here's how to get the narrowest set of results as fast as possible.
+To get the narrowest set of results as fast as possible:

-Integrate contextual "Show related logs" links from your app's admin dashboard.
-Your dashboard can generate links to logs with timestamps (such as a timestamp from a user's last login or when a background job completed) and search queries.
-The additional search keywords (beyond what you would manually type) may return fewer unrelated matches and it saves typing or copy-and-pasting.
+• Integrate contextual “Show related logs” links from your app’s admin dashboard.
+Your dashboard can generate links to logs with timestamps (such as a timestamp from a user’s last login or when a background job completed) and search queries.
+The additional search keywords (beyond what you would manually type) may return fewer unrelated matches and it saves time entering a search.

 Search Syntax